Terms & Conditions of Use

 Spam is an unacceptable use of the Website.
 Spam includes, but is not limited to, any of the following activities: sending any unsolicited email that could be expected, in The Committee for Cultural Policy, Inc.’s discretion, to provoke complaints; sending unsolicited email without identifying in the email a clear and easy means to be excluded from receiving additional email from the originator of the email; or sending email that does not accurately identify the sender, the sender’s return address and the email address of origin.

-You may not (a) use any device, software or routine to interfere or attempt to interfere with the proper working of the Website, or take any action that imposes an unreasonable or disproportionately large load on our infrastructure; (b) copy, reproduce, republish, upload, post, transmit, or distribute in any way material from the Website in any manner inconsistent with the purposes for which we offer the material; (c) without our express written permission, copy, modify, or display our name or logo, or any text, graphic images, or other content from the Website; (d) redeliver any of the pages, text, images, or other content of the website using “framing,” redirection or similar technology without our express written permission; (e) use devices (including software) that are designed to provide repeated automated access to the Website other than those made generally available by The Committee for Cultural Policy, Inc.; (f) include The Committee for Cultural Policy, Inc. or any other trademark, trade name or service mark of ours, the name of any of our advisors, members, affiliates or personnel, or any variation of any of the foregoing, as a metatag, or hidden textual element; (g) include v or any other trademark, trade name or service mark of ours, the name of any of our advisors, members, affiliates or personnel, or any variation of any of the foregoing, as any other indicator that may create a likelihood of confusion or a false or misleading impression of affiliation, sponsorship, or endorsement between us and any user and/or site; (h) collect or store personal data about other users of the Website; (i) upload, post, reproduce or distribute any information, software or other material protected by copyright or any other intellectual property right (as well as rights of publicity and privacy) without first obtaining the permission of the owner of such rights; (j) archive the Website; and (k) create a link to the Website unless our express written permission is received and any such link satisfies all of the following requirements: (i) indicates clearly that the link will lead to the Website of The Committee for Cultural Policy, Inc.; (ii) does not falsely or misleadingly represent or suggest any relationship between the linking site and The Committee for Cultural Policy, Inc. (including suggestions of affiliation, endorsement, or sponsorship); (iii) does not link to the Website in a manner that results in the dilution or disparagement of our intellectual property; (iv) delivers content of the Website in a frame environment; (v) maintains the integrity of the layout, content, and look and feel of the Website; and (vi) delivers users to the Website, unaltered, unmodified, unadulterated in any way by the linking site.
+You may not use any device, software or routine to interfere or attempt to interfere with the proper working of the Website, or take any action that imposes an unreasonable or disproportionately large load on our infrastructure; use devices (including software) that are designed to provide repeated automated access to the Website other than those made generally available by The Committee for Cultural Policy, Inc.; include The Committee for Cultural Policy, Inc. or any other trademark, trade name or service mark of ours, the name of any of our advisors, members, affiliates or personnel, or any variation of any of the foregoing, as a metatag, or hidden textual element; include any trademark, trade name or service mark of ours, the name of any of our advisors, members, affiliates or personnel, or any variation of any of the foregoing, that may create a likelihood of confusion or a false or misleading impression of affiliation, sponsorship, or endorsement between us and any user and/or site; collect or store personal data about other users of the Website; reproduce or distribute any information, software or other material protected by copyright or any other intellectual property right (as well as rights of publicity and privacy) without first obtaining the permission of the owner of such rights; falsely or misleadingly represent or suggest any relationship between the linking site and The Committee for Cultural Policy, Inc. (including suggestions of affiliation, endorsement, or sponsorship); link to the Website in a manner that results in the dilution or disparagement of our intellectual property.

 Violations of the AUP may result in a demand by The Committee for Cultural Policy, Inc. for immediate removal of the offending material, immediate, temporary or permanent filtering, blocked access, suspension or termination of use of the Website, or other action appropriate to the violation, as determined by The Committee for Cultural Policy, Inc. in its sole discretion.
 When feasible and lawful, it is The Committee for Cultural Policy, Inc.’s preference to give notice so that violations may be addressed voluntarily; however, The Committee for Cultural Policy, Inc. reserves the right to act without notice as The Committee for Cultural Policy, Inc. may determine in its sole discretion.
 The Committee for Cultural Policy, Inc. will cooperate with law enforcement agencies if unlawful activity is suspected.
 Violators of the AUP may also be subject to civil or criminal liability under applicable law.